bradcypert/sandalwood/content/blog/a-beginners-guide-to-java-enums.md

 tags:
   - enums
   - java
-description:
-  - "A Java Enum is a type that has a predefined set of constants, properties and methods that can be used to write expressive and clean code."
+description: "A Java Enum is a type that has a predefined set of constants, properties and methods that can be used to write expressive and clean code."
+versions:
+  java: jdk8
 ---